Karnataka: Language

 The Kodavas who mainly reside in the Kodagu district, speak Kodava Takk.
 Kodagu was a separate State with its own Chief Minister and Council of Ministers till 1956.
 Two regional variations of the language exist, the northern Mendale Takka and the southern Kiggaati Takka.
-Kodava Takk has its own script, Karnataka Kodava Sahitya Academy has accepted Dr IM Muthanna's Script which was developed in 1970 as the Official Script of Kodava Thakk.
+Kodava Takk has its own script, Karnataka Kodava Sahitya Academy has accepted I. M. Muthanna's script which was developed in 1970 as the official script of Kodava Thakk.
 English is the medium of education in many schools and widely used for business communication in most private companies.
 All of the state's languages are patronised and promoted by governmental and quasi-governmental bodies.
 The Kannada Sahitya Parishat and the Kannada Sahitya Akademi are responsible for the promotion of Kannada while the Karnataka Konkani Sahitya Akademi, the Tulu Sahitya Akademi and the Kodava Sahitya Akademi promote their respective languages.